-Many people suffer from tooth loss during their lifetime and the effects can be devastating on their self-esteem and confidence, as well as the functionality of their teeth.
-From tooth decay and periodontal disease through to injury or trauma to the teeth which results in tooth loss, there’s a whole host of reasons why people can lose their teeth.
+Many people suffer from tooth loss during their lifetime and the effects can be devastating to their self-esteem and confidence, as well as the functionality of their teeth.
+From tooth decay and periodontal disease to injury or trauma to the teeth which result in tooth loss, there’s a whole host of reasons why people can lose their teeth.

 Dental Implant Procedure

 A dental implant procedure is performed by a dentistry professional and involves inserting artificial tooth roots in order to replace decayed or missing teeth.

 As part of the procedure the implants, which are made from Titanium and other materials, bond with the jawbone in order to imitate the root of a tooth.
 The creation of this artificial root makes it easier for the dentist to secure your replacement teeth so that they feel stable and look as natural as possible alongside your other teeth.

 Replacing a Single Tooth